kushagragulati2001/sample-pratice/readme.md

-# 🐍 30 Days Of Python
+# 🐍 30 Days Of Python come play with me

 |# Day | Topics                                                    |
 |------|:---------------------------------------------------------:|